A Guide to Insurance Binders

 Car insurance binders

 Similar to a home insurance binder, a car insurance binder is used to show proof of insurance when you finance through an auto loan or lease a vehicle.
-Binders allow you to drive your new car off the lot — dealerships will require that you submit the binder as evidence of insurance before letting you leave with your new vehicle, verifying that you will be covered as soon as you step inside the car and take it off the lot.
-Auto insurance differs from homeowners insurance as it is legally required to hold in 49 states (New Hampshire is the exception).
+Binders allow you to drive your new car off the lot.
+Dealerships will require that you submit the binder as evidence of insurance before letting you leave with your new vehicle, verifying that you will be covered as soon as you step inside the car and take it off the lot.
+Auto insurance differs from homeowners insurance as it is legally required to be held in 49 states (New Hampshire is the exception).

 How to get an insurance binder

 Acquiring an insurance binder is as simple as contacting your insurance provider and requesting one.
-As mentioned earlier, not all companies will even need to issue a binder as the process for enrolling in an auto insurance policy is almost instant.
+As mentioned earlier, not all companies will even need to issue a binder, as the process for enrolling in an auto insurance policy is almost instant.
 In some cases, insurers may issue your policy immediately and your new policy is active right away, fulfilling the need for proof of insurance.
 Only if the underwriting process takes more time will you need an insurance binder.
-Most likely, the binder will be sent to you digitally and this is sufficient enough for the dealership and you won’t have to wait there for extra time.
+Most likely, the binder will be sent to you digitally, and this is sufficient for the dealership, and you won’t have to wait there for extra time.

-If you’re adding a vehicle to your policy or getting new insurance for a new vehicle, it’s always a good idea to compare quotes with different car insurance companies to ensure you are getting the best rate for your situation.
+Suppose you’re adding a vehicle to your policy or getting new insurance for a new vehicle.
+In that case, it’s always a good idea to compare quotes with different car insurance companies to ensure you are getting the best rate for your situation.
 The Zebra’s quote tool below compares quotes from over 100 providers, and licensed insurance agents are available to secure a policy over the phone.

 Compare insurance rates quickly and easily.